April 23, 2019

 If you don’t own the building, notify your landlord that a transition will happen.
 If possible, sign a new lease or an addendum that allows the lease to be assignable to a dentist who qualifies for bank financing.
 If you do own the building, which can be sold as an asset to help pay for retirement, start paying yourself market rent.
 Alternatively, consider relocating your practice to a more desirable location, which can raise your practice valuation by as much as 5%.

 Clean up your books

-In addition to charging yourself market rent if you own the building, if you employ your spouse, consider replacing him or her or at least start paying him or her what market value for the position would be.
+In addition to charging yourself market rent if you own the building, if you employ your spouse, consider replacing them or at least start paying them what market value for the position would be.
 What’s more, don’t stop writing off items through your practice; keep track of personal travel, depreciation, etcetera.

 Know your “why”

 One of the biggest worries for a buyer is that they will have to compete with you over time so it’s important to be able to articulate a real and communicable reason to a buyer at least a broker so that they can tell the story for you.